calpoly-iandunn/csc371/project/index.md

-## Project 2: Unreal Engine Game
+## Project 2: Digital Game

-Work in teams of 2-6 to create a digital game using Unreal Engine.
+Work in teams of 2-6 to create a digital game using Unity.
-Note that UnrealEngine is particularly suited to making certain types of games, such as action-adventure games and FPSs.
-It can be tricky to make things like puzzle games using Blueprints.

 ### Deliverables: